|Toner Mitchell shows off a fine example of the resident brown trout that can be found during the winter in the Rio Chama below El Vado Dam.|

 But in the winter when the gates are shut down and the water drops, anglers in the know make the trip to this stretch of water to enjoy its fabled fishing.

-“This is a place where anglers really need to dial back their expectations, though,” says Toner Mitchell, veteran fishing guide, manager of the Reel Life fly shop and a Santa Fe native.
+“This is a place where anglers really need to dial back their expectations, though,” says Toner Mitchell, veteran fishing guide, former manager of the Reel Life fly shop and a Santa Fe native.
 “It’s the kind of river where if you catch a trout, then you’ve had a good day.”

-Mitchell recommends anglers interested in fishing the Rio Chama below El Vado dam familiarize themselves with some basic winter angling techniques.
+Mitchell, now the state's public lands coordinator for Trout Unlimited, recommends anglers interested in fishing the Rio Chama below El Vado dam familiarize themselves with some basic winter angling techniques.

 The same applies to fly fishermen and women.